siqiang-ng/tp/docs/UserGuide.md

 #### How about Tasks?
 - Ever forget what to-dos have been allocated to your project mates?
 Keep track of them by storing the to-dos as Tasks in Projact!
-- Tasks are linked to a tag so you can easily categorise them.
+- Tasks are stored under a tag so you can easily categorise them.
 - Whenever you or your project mates are done with their tasks, you can easily check them off and feel accomplished!

-#### Meeting links?
+#### And Meeting Links?
-- Nowadays, there are so many meeting links floating around and it's so hard to keep track of them all.
+- There are so many meeting links floating around now and it's tough to keep track of them all.
 But don't worry, we've got your back!
-- A meeting link is linked to a tag so it's easy to know what it's for.
+- The Meeting Link will be stored under a tag so it's easy to know what it's for.

+#### Index?
+- Index refers to the contact's or tag's position in its list.
+You will need this to use many of the commands!
+But fret not, it's really easy to identify the index of your desired contact or tag.
+Find out more about this later on in the User Guide!

 ### Symbols